Prevent unbridled investments

 The success of BI

-The success of BIThomas: “As data coaches with a BI background, we have a very different, opinionated view of the world and people.
+Thomas: “As data coaches with a BI background, we have a very different, opinionated view of the world and people.
 That’s why we have a very strict definition for measuring the success of Business Intelligence.
-Only when BI has demonstrably contributed to better margins, shorter lead times, happier customers and more satisfied employees, can it be called a success.
+Only when BI has demonstrably contributed to better margins, shorter lead times, happier customers, and more satisfied employees, can it be called a success.
 BI must therefore ensure better decisions at all levels and result areas.’

 With this strict definition in mind, most organizations still have a long way to go.
-Success with BI, according to the data coaches, doesn’t come in your lap.
+Success with BI, according to the data coaches, doesn’t fall into your lap.
 If the results are disappointing, you have to look for the causes, otherwise you have a big problem.
-In practice, they find that after implementation, the data warehouse, the data lake or the dashboards are soon regarded as pieces of furniture, nobody cares anymore, let alone does anything serious with them.
+In practice, they find that after implementation, the data warehouse, the data lake, or the dashboards are soon regarded as pieces of furniture.
+Nobody cares anymore, let alone does anything serious with them.
 And that is a missed opportunity.

-Thomas: “We dare to ask critical questions: what is actually the added value of your data warehouse, data lake and KPI dashboards?
+Thomas: “We dare to ask critical questions: what is actually the added value of your data warehouses, data lakes and KPI dashboards?
 Are your people properly trained?
 For what problem is the technology a solution?
 And so on.
 In short: we put things into perspective and are also able to make people enthusiastic again.

 Training: from procrastination comes discontinuation